magjac/d3-graphviz/README.md

 <a name="graphviz_renderDot" href="#graphviz_renderDot">#</a> <i>graphviz</i>.<b>renderDot</b>(<i>dotSrc</i>, [<i>selector</i>]) [<>](https://github.com/magjac/d3-graphviz/blob/master/src/renderDot.js "Source")

 Renders an SVG graph from the specified *dotSrc* string and appends it to the selection the grapviz renderer instance was generated on, or if no such selection exists, on the first element that matches the specified *selector* string.
 If the *selector* is given when the graphviz renderer instance is already attached to a selection, an error is thrown.
-Returns the graph render instance.

 It is also possible to do the [Graphviz](http://www.graphviz.org/content/dot-language) layout in a first separate stage and do the actual rendering of the SVG as a second step like so: